joereynolds/SQHell.vim/README.md

 The setup and installation process for vim-sql-workbench is something that I aim to avoid with SQHell.vim, ideally a 'set and forget' plugin.

-There are no clever inferences inside SQHell.vim, simplicity is the goal.
+There are no clever inferences inside SQHell.vim.